What is a Spiral Staircase?

 A spiral staircase’s height will define several factors of the design.
 Obviously, this is the most important measurement for safety reasons.
 You want to ensure that your stair’s top platform will be even with the floor.
 This measurement will also determine the amount of individual steps.
 To find this, they divide your stair’s total height by the riser height, or space between each step.

-Once you’ve found the amount of steps, you can calculate your rotation.
+Once you’ve found the amount of steps, you can calculate your rotation since they are curved stairs.
 Most spiral stairs use a 30 degree rotation.
 This means that each stair rotates around the center column at a 30 degree angle.
 To find your stair’s full rotation, multiple the number of steps by your rotation angle.
 For instance, if you have a staircase with 12 steps, you’ll have a full 360 degree rotation, where as a 9 step stair would only have a 270 degree rotation.

 There are three different types of spiral staircases that are typically used for indoor applications: Classic Steel, Forged Iron, and All Wood.
 While they are all equally beautiful and structurally sound, they also have their own unique elements to the design.